Patrick-CNP/amazon-interview/README.md

 # amazon-interview
 Interview question:

-Given a list of points on the XY plane, return the k points closest to the origin.
-(I was asked later in the interview to remove any duplicates from the list.)
+> Given a list of points on the XY plane, return the k points closest to the origin.</code>
+> (I was asked later in the interview to remove any duplicates from the list.)

 My solution was originally written in Java.
 1) Use a hashset to remove duplicates.
 If a point has been visited, skip it.
 If not, add it to the hashset and results list.